 Foods that must be avoided before going to bed

 Say no to coffee, tea, dark chocolate, cocoa beans, soft drinks like coke and red bull containing caffeine.
 Caffeine shows a negative effect on sleep.
 It releases stimulatory neurochemicals in the brain promoting alertness and provides energy, too.

 Although, people believe that alcohol induces sleep and drowsiness, it is likely to keep you awake throughout the night.
 Studies indicate that alcohol increases slow-wave “deep” sleep during the first half of the night, but then increases sleep disruptions in the second half of the night.

 Consuming oily foods at night disrupt your sleep-wake cycle and result in excessive daytime sleepiness.
 This is majorly due to the release of neurochemicals that activate your brain.
 Try avoiding unhealthy and fried foods such as burgers, pizzas, potato chips, popcorn, etc. at night.

 Zzowin, an herbal formulation by Charak Pharma helps to win over sleep.
-It is synergistic combination of herbs to regulate the secretion of melatonin and other sleep promoting neurochemicals naturally.
-Zzowin is natural sleep regulator that induces sleep by normalizing sleep-wake cycle with the herbs like Ashwagandha, Tagar and Jatamansi.
-While, Yastimadhu and Mandukparni help relax and reduce anxiety to improve quality and quantity of sleep.
-So supplement yourself with 2 tablets of Zzowin about two hours before bed time to restore your natural sleep-wake cycle without any side effects.
+It is a synergistic combination of herbs to regulate the secretion of melatonin and other sleep-promoting neurochemicals naturally and thus useful in sleep disorders.
+Zzowin is a natural sleep regulator that induces sleep by normalizing sleep-wake cycle with the herbs like Ashwagandha, Tagar and Jatamansi.
+While Yastimadhu and Mandukparni help relax and reduce anxiety to improve quality and quantity of sleep.
+So supplement yourself with 2 tablets of Zzowin, a sleep supporting medicine, about two hours before bed time to restore your natural sleep-wake cycle without any side effects.

-To get free consultation from Dr.Charak, please visit www.charak.com/online.
+To get a free consultation from Dr.Charak, please visit www.charak.com/online.